Gambling Control Board

 A new online continuing education course, Allowable Expenses – The Costs of Running Your Lawful Gambling Operation, is now available.
 In this course, you will learn what an allowable expense is, what qualifies/does not qualify as an allowable expense, and how to report your organization’s allowable expenses.
 To take the course, go to the Continuing Education page.
 If you have questions after completing the online course, please contact your organization's Compliance Specialist.

 If you are a licensed gambling manager, completion of this course satisfies your continuing education requirement for this calendar year.
 At the beginning of each month, confirmation notices are emailed to all gambling managers receiving online continuing education credit during the previous month.
 (If it’s mid-month of the following month and you haven’t received confirmation, by all means contact us.
 Otherwise, be patient and your notification will arrive.)
 Gambling employees, volunteers, club managers, lessors, organization members, and anyone else interested in how lawful gambling is conducted in Minnesota are welcome to take this online course or to attend any of our traditional continuing education classes.
-(Traditional, in-person classes will be offered throughout the state this fall.)

 December 6, 2019